AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/loops-examples.md

 ## Search and replace

 The last example we will detail to illustrate the proof of functions with loops is the algorithm "search and replace".
-This algorithms will selectively modify values in a range of memory locations.
+This algorithm will selectively modify values in a range of memory locations.
 It is generally harder to guide the tool in such a case, because on one hand we must keep track of what is modified and what is not, and on the other hand, the induction relies on this